DaverSomethingSomethingOrg/ConanToolchain/docs/index.md

 configurations they were not originally built for.

-To achieve this we leverage the [Conan C/C++ package manager](https://conan.io) to produce repeatable builds using consistent host configutations.
+To achieve this we leverage the [Conan C/C++ package manager](https://conan.io) to produce repeatable builds using consistent host configurations.
 Delivering a complete toolchain in the form of OS System packages for Linux.

 To put this all together, I've developed these integration pieces: